thakurrajputpankaj/Bookdex---Group-Project-Capstone/README.md

 We welcome contributions!
 Feel free to fork the repository and submit pull requests with any improvements or features you'd like to add.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to the INFO-6134 Capstone Project team for their dedication and hard work in bringing Bookdex to life!

 ---